twilio/twilio-cli-core/README.md

 ### TwilioClientCommand

 A base command class for commands that need a Twilio client to make API requests.
-Handles loading credentials from the project configuration.
+Handles loading credentials from the profile configuration.

 ## Services